Oklahoma Parenting Class

 In Oklahoma, 43 O.S.
 2011, Section 107.2, it states that all actions for divorce, separation, custody or visitation, or modifications of such, with children under 18 years of age involved, the court requires the parents to complete an educational parenting program.
 Children in Between Online has been accepted throughout the state as an online parenting class option.
 Our class is nationally recognized by some of the top experts in the field and has documented studies showing the positive effect taking the class has on parents and children.

-Take the class completely online (not a zoom course) wherever you feel comfortable.
+Take this parenting class completely online (not a zoom course) wherever you feel comfortable.

-Once completed, you can download, print, or email your certificate for court.
+Once completed, you can download, print, or email your certificate of completion.

 Take on Any Device